uncledenniss/tooling/README.md

 ## dynamic ip change caused build fail
 ## checking if jenkins build will trigger
 ## Checking to see if the ssh don dey push
+## yesterday the build was unstable reviewed ipadd checking today